mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12.md

 ## Option 3: Linear mixed effects models (LMM)

-A mixed model is a good choice here: it will allow us to use all the data we have (higher sample size) and account for the correlations between data coming from the sites and mountain ranges.
+A mixed model is a good choice here: it will allow us to use all the data we have (higher sample size) and account for the correlations between data collected across time points and mountain ranges.
 We will also estimate fewer parameters and avoid problems with multiple comparisons that we would encounter while using separate regressions

 Fixed and random effects
 Let’s talk a little about the difference between fixed and random effects first.
 It’s important to note that this difference has little to do with the variables themselves, and a lot to do with your research question!
 In many cases, the same variable could be considered either a random or a fixed effect (and sometimes even both at the same time!) so always refer to your questions and hypotheses to construct your models accordingly.